PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 .. note::
     **Axis direction for location and orientation**

-    Assuming that the horizontal axis is defined in relative (ipsi-contra) directions for all modules:
+    Assuming that the horizontal axis is defined in relative (ipsi/contra) directions for all modules:

     * In `RAINBOW <https://asl-lex.org/visualization/?sign=rainbow>`_, the dominant hand moves in the ipsilateral *direction* (toward the signer's right, in this case), and it changes *location* within neutral space from the contralateral to the ipsilateral side of the body.
 The *orientation* of the hand changes in the production of the sign, starting with the finger roots pointing down and the palm facing the ipsilateral direction and finishing with the finger roots pointing up and the palm facing the contralateral direction.